 If you choose to give your baby formula you may have a few questions.
 Many mothers wonder what the differences between formula and breastmilk are.
-One commonly asked questions is if breastmilk is more filling than formula.
+One commonly asked question is if breastmilk is more filling than formula.
 Keep reading to find out.

 “Why does my breastfed baby need to eat so frequently?!”

-This is a common question from new breastfeeding parents, especially when they see their friends who have formula fed babies who only seem to eat every five hours.
+This is a common question from new breastfeeding parents, especially when they see their friends who have formula-fed babies who only seem to eat every five hours.

 This always leads to the question – is breast milk more filling than formula?

 In short, the formula might be considered more filling than breastmilk- but only because it tends to take longer to digest and sits longer in their tummies, making them feel full for longer.

 Breastmilk is easier for babies to digest and they can do so in two hours while formula takes longer.
 If you are concerned about your baby not staying full the best way to increase your milk supply is to feed or pump as often as you can.

 The more you empty your breasts, the higher the fat content tends to be.
 Here are some more tips on how to make breast milk fattier.